DanielPitfield/danielpitfield.github.io/README.md

 * Noughts and Crosses
 * Video Game Sales (Data Analysis)

-The website presents links to live/hosted demos of these projects and to their corresponding GitHub repositories
+The website presents links to live/hosted demos of these projects and to their corresponding GitHub repositories.